christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 ```

-Let's check that if I use less matches, the accuracy will drop:
+Let's check that if I use less plays, the accuracy will drop:

 ```bash
 >>> python3 sketch.py --num-matches=10